connektedkm/connektedkm/_docs/AWS_CloudFormation.md

 ---
 title: "CloudFormation"
 permalink: /docs/AWS_CloudFormation/
-excerpt: "Instructions for installing the theme for new and existing Jekyll based sites."
-last_modified_at: 2019-08-20T21:36:18-04:00
+excerpt: "Instructions for creating an AWS VPC with DNS enabled using CloudFormation."
 toc: true
 ---